 Eventually, my stroll takes me to Kazimierz, the city's historic Jewish Quarter.
 During the centuries when most of Europe's Jews lived in Poland, Kraków was their social and political base.
 This is where the big events of World War II intersected with ordinary, everyday lives.
 The businessman Oskar Schindler ran his factory here, saving the lives of more than a thousand of his Jewish workers.
 Now, one of Europe's best museums about the Nazi occupation fills Schindler's building.
 The museum tells more than the story of Schindler and his workers, it explains the full experience of Kraków during the painful era of Nazi rule, when Kazimierz was walled in and its residents eventually shipped off to be exterminated.

 The market square of Kazimierz retains the gritty flavor of the town before tourism and gentrification.
 While travelers come to see Kazimierz's historic sights during the day, it isn't a "preserved" neighborhood like the cute town center.
 Throngs of young clubbers bring the streets to life after dark, and an ever-changing array of bohemian-chic restaurants make Kazimierz an evening foodie destination.

 Ten million Americans trace their roots to Poland.
-Many of those who visit their ancestral homeland for the first time feel as if they're coming home: from the comfort food their Busia cooked them to the kindness of distant cousins they encounter.
-But you don't have to be Polish to fall in love with Kraków's vibrant main squares, in-love-with-life pedestrian drags, and sophisticated shopping boulevards.
+Many of those who visit their ancestral homeland for the first time feel as if they're coming home: from the comfort food their busia cooked them to the kindness of distant cousins they encounter.
+But you don't have to be Polish to fall in love with Kraków's vibrant squares, in-love-with-life pedestrian drags, and sophisticated shopping boulevards.
 This mingling of a rich historic and thriving contemporary scene makes Kraków the ideal place for the traveler to feel the beating heart of Polish culture.